To liberate Auschwitz, David Dushman drove a Soviet tank through its barbed wire. Horrors awaited inside.

 Most of these soldiers were later awarded medals for the liberation of Auschwitz and were invited to commemorations and ceremonies over the years.
 But not Dushman; he was never awarded a medal, presumably because his contribution was so brief.

-He said that was okay with him; he didn’t want to be invited back, he said.
+He said that was OK with him; he didn’t want to be invited back, he said.
 He had visited Auschwitz once more in the 1970s and, he said, “I couldn’t stop crying.”